-The amount of steel Americans use in one day is enough to run a steel pipe line from New York to Los Angeles and back to New York.
+Did you know that the amount of steel Americans use in one day is enough to run a steel pipe line from New York to Los Angeles and back to New York?
+It’s true!
 If this steel was recycled, it would save 75% of the energy it would take to create the steel from raw materials.
-Metal has unlimited use and can be recycled over and over without loosing strength.
+Metal has unlimited use and can be recycled over and over without losing strength.

-At Rada Mfg.
-Co. we have recycled our scrap metal for decades.
+At Rada Cutlery, we have recycled our scrap metal for decades.
 The scrap metal recycled includes both the stainless steel used in our blades and utensils as well as the aluminum in our silver handles.
-In the image below, you can see the parts of the knife and what is used to create them.
-For more information about knife construction and knife care, visit Rada Cutlery Knife Construction.
+In the image below, you can see the various parts of the knife and what is used to create them.

 Our aluminum handles are made from recycled grade aluminum.
 By using this grade of aluminum a lot of energy is preserved.
 It only takes 5% of the energy it would take to make a primary aluminum ingot or bar to make a recycled aluminum ingot.